changeworld/azure-docs.pl-pl/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         static string imagePath = @"<path_to_image>";
     ```

-3. Utwórz metodę o nazwie `GetImageFileName()` można uzyskać ścieżki obrazu:
+3. Create a method named `GetImageFileName()` to get the path for your image:

     ```csharp
     static string GetImageFileName(string path)